-It's time to once again take a look back at some of the stories that made news this past week with our Sheridan Media week in review.
-The Sheridan City Council Monday night removed from the table and ultimately approved the Holly Ponds planned unit development #9.
-City Engineer Lane Thompson.
+It's time once again to take a look back at a few of the top stories from this past week with our Sheridan Media Week in Review.

 Thirty-four democrats, 31 republicans and 23 progressives will seek nominations to 26 offices in the primary elections tomorrow.

 Sheridan city fire crews and Rocky Mountain Ambulance responded to a fire on Dana Avenue early Saturday afternoon.

 There will be a new restaurant in downtown Buffalo.
 Hannah Stepenoff has the story.

 The two candidates vying for the Republican nomination for the Wyoming House District #29 seat recently discussed their stance on the Second Amendment at a local candidate forum.
 Challenger Ryan Mulholland offered his view first.

 Today, at high noon, is the deadline to sign-up to win the Jeep being given away by the managers of the Wyoming lottery.